 Okay.

-Where did you get up with May?
+Where did you get up with Maim Scout?

 I'm kidding.

-On Mamie Eisenhower's birthday, thank you very much.
+On Mamie Eisenhower's birthday.

-Ouch, is that why they called you that?
+Is that why they called you that?

-So they call you Mame.
+So they call you MAME.

 But it's Mamie.